neongreen/artyom.me/lens-over-tea-1.md

-you still insist that it *is* a box of humanitarian aid (merely containing 0 items) and therefore you are entitled to a free delivery (because your country has a law stating that every citizen can use post services free of charge if ne's sending humanitarian aid).
+you still insist that it *is* a box of humanitarian aid (merely containing 0 items) and therefore you are entitled to a free delivery (because your country has a law stating that every citizen can use post services free of charge if they're sending humanitarian aid).
 Your parcel is accepted, but the post workers hate you.
 You don't care – your grandpa in Africa would love to get your letter, nothing else matters.